Sarayu99/Organizational_Identification/README.md

 This repository contains the code base for the work, '*Locally Ensconced and Globally Integrated: How Positions in Network Structure Relate to a Language-Based Model of Organizational Identification*'.

 **Input Files**
+---
-Out of the email data for the Tech firm, Design firm, and the Staffing firm, the email data is hashed for the Design anf Staffing firm.
+The text corpora consists of email data and hr data from three firms - Tech firm, Design firm, and the Staffing firm.
+Out of the three firms, the email data are hashed for the Design and Staffing firm.

 **Main Folders**
 ----